pombredanne/yocto-spdx/doc/Use_case_3_Storing_results.md

 **Basic Flow:** For each resulting SPDX 2.0 document check if the document already exists in the database.
 If it doesn't already exists upload the document to the database.

-**Alternate Flow:** If they user for some reason doesn't want to upload documents skip this step.
+**Alternate Flow:** If the user for some reason doesn't want to upload documents skip this step.